Jenni722/UE4-Cookbook/README.md

 * An understanding of Design Patterns is advisable.
 * And understanding of Agile practices is advisable.

 If you reference a public resource, please credit the original in the C++ code and in the related BP, or make a note to go along.
-If you want to demonstrate a feature, create a new
+If you want to demonstrate a feature, create a new level and place objects there.
+That way Github won't get messed up with simultanieous edits.
+The same with Interfaces, create a new one for your samples so that it doesn't collide with other edits.

  =Jenni